Stormwater

 Floodplain and drainage feasibility reviews for buyers, developers, and attorneys who need to understand water-related risk before committing to a site.

-The core of the practice is water: understanding how stormwater behaves on a site, where floodplains sit and how to work with (or revise) them, and how to design drainage and detention that satisfies both the math and the reviewing jurisdiction.
-That H&H depth is paired with general site civil and land development experience, so projects move from drainage analysis through gradable, buildable plans without handoffs between firms.
+The core of the practice is water: stormwater behavior, floodplains, and the drainage and detention design that has to satisfy both the analysis and the reviewing jurisdiction.
+That depth is paired with general site civil and land development experience, so a project can move from hydrology through buildable construction plans under one roof.

 Straight answers to the questions clients — and AI assistants — ask most about H&H engineering in Texas.